Rethinking Invasive Species Management in Florida

 As the state’s human population boomed, so did the number of ways invasive species could get in.

-Here’s how most of them arrived:
+Here is how many of them arrived:

-1. The Pet and Aquarium Trade
+The Pet and Aquarium Trade

-This one’s pretty infamous.
+This one is infamous.

-Burmese pythons — native to Southeast Asia — were popular in the exotic pet trade.
+Burmese pythons, native to Southeast Asia, were popular in the exotic pet trade.

 Some escaped.
 Others were released when they got too big to handle.
 They found a perfect home in the Everglades and started breeding.

-2. Intentional Introductions
+Intentional Introductions

-Unbelievably, some species were brought in on purpose.
+Some species were brought in on purpose.

 Melaleuca trees, native to Australia, were planted in South Florida in the early 20th century to dry out wetlands.
 It worked a little too well.

-3. Global Trade and Accidental Invaders
+Global Trade and Accidental Invaders

 Shipping ports are another pathway.

-What Florida Is Getting Right — and Wrong
+What Florida Is Getting Right and Wrong

 There are airboat crews, herbicide contractors, early detection networks, university researchers, and public education campaigns.

-Agencies like the Florida Fish and Wildlife Conservation Commission (FWC) are out there every day trying to slow the spread.
+Agencies like the Florida Fish and Wildlife Conservation Commission are out there every day trying to slow the spread.

-But here’s the rub:
+But here is the rub:

 Most of this work happens after the invasion is already out of control.

-**We focus the most money and attention on species that are already everywhere **— the ones causing daily headaches, grabbing headlines, or threatening the tourism industry.
+We focus the most money and attention on species that are already everywhere, the ones causing daily headaches, grabbing headlines, or threatening the tourism industry.

-And that’s where the strategy breaks down.
+And that is where the strategy breaks down.

 Because when it comes to invasive species: